FIXP-membership via Convex Optimization: Games, Cakes, and Markets: Introduction

 Our main contribution is the introduction of the \emph{OPT-gate}, a new ``plug and play'' component which can be used as a black-box in FIXP-membership proofs for computing Linear Programs or more general convex optimization programs.
 The OPT-gate is a special kind of gate, with the following crucial property: \begin{quote} \emph{The OPT-gate is a ``pseudogate'', in the sense that its correct operation is only ensured at a fixed point of the function encoded by the algebraic circuit; with regards to a \FIXP-membership proof, it operates as a normal gate for all intents and purposes.} \end{quote} More specifically, the OPT-gate can solve any convex program with convex inequality constraints, explicit equality constraints and an explicit bound on its feasible region, as long as it satisfies a ``FIXP-appropriate'' variant of the well-known \emph{Slater condition} \citep{Slater50} for convex programs (see \cref{sec:OPT-gate-LP,sec:OPT-gate-convex}, and \cref{def:explicit-slater-LP,def:explicit-slater-convex}).
 Having programs of this form is in fact necessary (see the discussion in \cref{sec:OPT-gate}), but at the same time it is sufficient for capturing the rather general optimization problems that appear in the existence proofs mentioned above.

 To demonstrate the effectiveness of our technique, we present a host of different applications related to the \emph{envy-free cake cutting problem}, to computing different types of equilibria in various \emph{strategic games}, and to computing competitive equilibria in \emph{markets}.
 Our results advance the state of the art in three different ways: (a) we provide results for problems for which the complexity was previously entirely unknown, (b) we provide results that generalize known special cases in the literature to domains which are as general as possible, and (c) we provide proofs which are conceptually simpler and reminiscent of the known proofs of existence for those problems.
-Regarding this last part, we emphasize that our ability to obtain proofs that are quite simple and intuitive is \emph{precisely only because} we now have the OPT-gate at our disposal; as evidenced by the lack of results of this generality and simplicity in the literature, this would be very challenging without it.